 You might, for instance, be encouraged to think a certain way about things or to do things that are aligned with your cultural heritage.
 For example, you might have a rule that tells you that women must be subservient to men in the home.
 And as a result, you continue living by this rule even though times have since changed.

 All these kinds of examples lead to a specific set of beliefs.
 These beliefs likewise have a certain set of rules that dictate what you will believe and under what conditions you will believe these things.
 Again, these rules and beliefs can be based on fact, or they might simply be based on opinion or tradition.
 Whichever it is, doesn’t really matter.
 What matters is whether or not these rules and beliefs are helpful in your particular situation.

-All of this is incredibly significant because as you go about your day you use your personal assumptions, rules, beliefs and values to filter out very specific information that is most relevant for you.
-This means that you only tend to pay attention to, and make sense of, those things that are consistent with your assumptions, rules, beliefs and values.
-And this of course can be helpful or unhelpful depending on what you’re filtering out from your experience.
+All of this is incredibly significant because as you go about your day you use your personal assumptions, rules, beliefs, and values to filter out very specific information that is most relevant to you.
+This means that you only tend to pay attention to, and make sense of, those things that are consistent with your assumptions, rules, beliefs, and values.
+And this, of course, can be helpful or unhelpful depending on what you’re filtering out from your experience.

 Types of Psychological Rules